sebastianpiresmolin/Mini-MES-API/README.md

 - open the project and cd into `Mini_MES_API`
 - `dotnet restore` to download all the NuGet packages
 - `dotnet run` to start the application.
 This will update and seed a localdb Microsoft SQL Server.
 The connection string is already set in appsettings.json.
-- navigate to `http://localhost:5195/swagger` to interact with the API and se the API documentation.
+- navigate to `http://localhost:5195/swagger` to interact with the API and see the API documentation.
 Or you can use any API agent of your choosing.

 # What is Mini MES API?